MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 On the **Cust.
 Invoice Discounts** page, you can also add a service charge to invoices over a certain amount.

-Before you can use invoice discounts with sales, you must enter certain information in the program.
+Before you can use invoice discounts with sales, you must enter certain information in application.
 You must decide:

 - which customers will be granted this type of discount.
 - which discount percentages you will use.